jsenecal/netbox-vendor-notification/README.md

 - Provides a consolidated view of active, upcoming and historical maintenance events at the provider and object level
 - Track unplanned outage events with optional end times and ETR tracking
 - Unified event notification tracking
+- Quick action buttons for common maintenance operations:
+  - Acknowledge maintenance events
+  - Reschedule maintenance (only before start time)
+  - Mark maintenance as in-progress or completed
+  - Cancel maintenance with confirmation
+- Event timeline with status-specific icons and colors
+- Maintenance rescheduling with automatic status updates
+- iCalendar feed for external calendar integration
 - Maintenance overlap detection (coming soon)

 ## Compatibility